 - Electronic fetal heart rate monitoring (nonstress or contraction stress test)

 - An ultrasound test called a biophysical profile

 - Measurement of the amniotic fluid with ultrasound

 How is it treated?

-What are the risks of postdate pregnancy?
+What are the risks of pregnancy after 42 weeks?

 Examples of risks to the baby include:

 - If the pregnancy continues, your baby may not get enough oxygen or nutrients from the placenta.
 This could stop the baby's growth or harm the baby's brain.
 It might even cause death of the baby.

 - The baby may make its first bowel movement inside the uterus.
 The bowel movement is called meconium.
 Most of the time meconium is first passed by the baby after it is born.
 If it happens in the amniotic fluid before birth, the baby may breathe the meconium into the lungs.
 This could cause serious breathing problems after birth, although most of the time, meconium does not cause any major problems.